 The American management visionary Theodore Levitt introduced the concept of marketing myopia in his Harvard Business Review article “Marketing Myopia,” which he wrote back in 1960.
-Marketing is not just about sales of products and services; it’s also about understanding your customers’ needs and meeting them to create long-term relationships with them.
+Marketing is not just about sales of products and services; it’s also about understanding your customers’ needs and meeting them to create long-term relationships.

 Theodore Levitt argued that companies should be guided by their customer’s needs rather than driven by their internal metrics like production capabilities or distribution channels when making business decisions.
 He believed this would help companies meet consumer demand more effectively, thus increasing profit margins over time.

-In his book, “Marketing Myopia,” the author argues that the concept of marketing myopia is a problem in itself because it causes firms to ignore what potential customers want and instead focus on their product.
+In his book, “Marketing Myopia,” the author argues that it is a problem because it causes firms to ignore what potential customers want and instead focus on their products.
 In this way, marketing myopia can cause companies to become too focused on short-term thinking when focusing on long-term success.

 What is Marketing Myopia?

 Marketing myopia is a term defined by Theodore Levitt.
-He says that some companies fail in marketing because they focus on one thing and ignore everything else or do not properly implement a plan.
+He says that some companies fail in marketing because they focus on one thing, ignore everything else, or do not properly implement a plan.

-Marketing Myopia is an idea from Theodore Levitt saying that businesses should not focus solely on selling to customers and satisfying them.
+Marketing Myopia is Theodore Levitt’s idea that businesses should not focus solely on selling to customers and satisfying them.